mivort/trackk/docs/EXPRESSIONS.md

 the current date, `monday` will pick the next closest Monday, `2nd` will pick the second day of the closest month.

+The expression format is a DSL with support for math, conditionals and focus on shell friendliness and natural date input (so, there's a lot of built-in literals such as `today`, `tomorrow` etc., and it's possible to enter dates in ISO 8601 layout (`YYYY-MM-DD`) without need to add quotes).

 Recurrent tasks store the expression as parameter, and when the recurring task is complete, it gets copied with the expression re-evaluated.
 That way it's possible to define more complex repeating patterns.